-53:1 Who hath believed our report? and to whom is the arm of the Lord revealed?- Since it wasn't even conceived in their hearts nor spoken of with their tongues, the rhetorical question "Who hath believed our report?" had to be asked.
-The mind of this world sees nothing desirable in this Crucified One.
+53:1 Who hath believed our report? and to whom is the arm of the Lord revealed?-It had to be asked because the mind of this world sees nothing desirable in this Crucified One.
 The very Prophecy itself as well as the other Messianic Prophecies delivered by Isaiah could not be conceived-the Servant coming in humility, sufferings, death, resurrection, and ascension to Heaven.
 It seems that this suffering Messiah, whose countenance is marred more than any man, is at the same time salvation and cleansing to the nations.
-So, he asks, "Who has believed our report?"
-The arm of the Lord is a picture of His strength, power, and might.
-Yet we will see a Messiah weak and suffering.
+So, he asks, "Who has believed our report (our message)?"
+The arm of the Lord is a picture of His strength, power, and might, yet we will see a Messiah weak and suffering.
 The revelation of "the arm of the Lord" requires the eye of faith to see it.
-Unbelief can always assign the most plainly incidences to a by chance accident.
+Unbelief can always assign the most plainly incidences (occurrences) to a by chance accident.
 It takes faith to believe the report that is revealed.
 To have believed the report of the prophets, and have been the recipient of the revelation of the arm of God is to have surrendered one's self by faith to the person and authority of the Lord God.
 While this revelation and declaration of truth is clear to the prophet, it will not be believed and received by the majority of the people.
-I read this illustration and want to share it; whose report will you believe about prayer? -
+I read this illustration and want to share it; whose report will you believe about prayer?-